iszczesniak/cpp/generic/index.md

 * In **generic programming** we use non-member functions and their abstraction mechanisms: overloading and templates.
-In *compile-time*, for the given call expression, the compiler choses a function template or an overload depending on the type and category of call arguments.
-This way of chosing an implementation is called **static polymorphism** (aka *compile-time polymorphism*).  *Static polymorphism does not introduce overhead at run-time.*
+In *compile-time*, for the given call expression, the compiler chooses a function template or an overload depending on the type and category of call arguments.
+This way of choosing an implementation is called **static polymorphism** (aka *compile-time polymorphism*).
+  *Static polymorphism does not introduce overhead at run-time.*

+* In **object-oriented programming** we use the interface of a base class and virtual functions.
+In *run-time*, when calling a virtual function for a given object, an implementation of a virtual function is chosen depending on the type of the object.
+This way of choosing an implementation is called **dynamic polymorphism** (aka *run-time polymorphism*). *Dynamic polymorphism introduces performance overhead because calling a virtual function requires an indirect call using a virtual function table.*

 <!-- LocalWords: lvalue lvalues rvalue -->